 Personal and real property taxes

 Property, or ad valorem, taxation provides local government funding in Florida.
 The Property Tax Administration Program, or PTA, administers the assessment and collection of taxes on all real, personal and centrally assessed property.
 Florida’s Property Valuations and Tax Data book provides a comprehensive look at the latest available property tax numbers across the state.

 If you purchase a home in Florida, the tax on it is based on the just or fair market value of the property.
 Ad valorem taxes are assessed and collected annually by the county property appraiser.
 Taxpayers with questions about the process should review the Florida Property Taxpayer’s Bill of Rights.

-A $50,000 homestead exemption is available to homeowners who meet certain requirements, primarily that the property is the taxpayer's primary residence.
+A $50,000 homestead exemption is available to homeowners who meet certain requirements — primarily that the property is the taxpayer’s primary residence.
 Additional exemptions are also available in several other taxpayer situations.
-Details on the various benefits can be found at the state's homestead exemption Web page.
+Details on the various benefits can be found on the state’s homestead exemption home page.